-Vitiligo is a chronic skin condition in which skin patches lose color due to the destruction or dysfunction of melanocytes (the cells responsible for producing melanin, which gives the skin color).
+Vitiligo is a chronic skin condition in which skin patches lose colour due to the destruction or dysfunction of melanocytes (the cells responsible for producing melanin, which gives the skin colour).
 This results in the formation of white patches on certain areas of the skin, including the hands, feet, genitals, and face.

 While vitiligo isn’t harmful to physical health, it can have major psychological and emotional impacts on an individual.
 When it comes to treatment, there are medical and natural remedies, such as coconut oil for vitiligo.

 Coconut oil, extracted from mature coconuts, has been popular for its various health and skin benefits.
-It’s composed mainly of medium-chain fatty acids, including lauric acid, which combines moisturizing and antimicrobial properties.
+It’s composed mainly of medium-chain fatty acids, including lauric acid, which combines moisturising and antimicrobial properties.

 Coconut oil also contains antioxidants that work tirelessly to combat oxidative stress, a factor that further progresses the vitiligo skin condition.